tdwg/conference-2018/conferences/2018/instructions-for-authors.md

 It is possible that you have more than one ARPHA account under different emails.
 Please consolidate them if this is the case.
 Otherwise, communicate with the help desk to try to resolve technical issues or with conference organizers for content/meeting-related questions.

-last updated 22 March 2018
+last updated 3 April 2018